-\Important note if retrieving lungs: Anesthesia will be asked to inflate the lungs just prior to trachea being stapled.
+Important note if retrieving lungs: Anesthesia will be asked to inflate the lungs just prior to trachea being stapled.
 Once the inflated lungs are removed from the chest by the cardiothoracic surgeon, they, and all the instruments up on the top mayo stand, are to be considered contaminated because they have come in contact with the trachea which was open to the oral cavity.

 For this reason, the surgeon, who is now also considered contaminated, will take the lungs to the separate lung back table.
-A retrograde flush of the lungs may be performed, then the lungs will be packaged by the surgeon and passed off to the BCT Coordinator.
+He may do a retrograde flush of the lungs, and then he will package them and pass them off to the BCT Coordinator.

-Once the packaged lungs have been passed off, and the cardiothoracic surgeon has unscrubbed, the circulating nurse may disassemble the contaminated lung back table
+• Once the packaged lungs have been passed off, and the cardiothoracic surgeon has unscrubbed, the circulating nurse may disassemble the contaminated lung back table